Chaebol: Monopolistic behavior

 To this day, chaebols maintain dominance across all industries.
 Reductions in tariffs and the removal of trade regulations designed to protect Korean conglomerates have led to increased competition from abroad.
 However, among domestic firms, chaebols have kept their market share intact.
 Most notably, Apple's entry into the smartphone market pressured rival Samsung into diversifying its revenue streams from overseas.
-All but 3 of the top 50 firms listed on the Korean Stock Exchange are designated as chaebols.
+All but 3 of the top 50 firms listed on the Korean Stock Exchange are designated as chaebols, and despite chaebols only accounting for just over 10 per cent of the country's workers, the four largest chaebols hold 70 per cent of total market capitalization, and all chaebols together holding 77 per cent as of the late 2010s.
 Consequently, chaebols have more bargaining power and often take pricing action that squeezes both suppliers and consumers.
 Typically the firms down the supply chain fail to increase their profit margins enough to expand and thus never see growth.
 Collusion among chaebols is commonplace.
 Price-fixing acts mean consumers expect to pay an inflated value for most goods and services.
 For instance, in 2012 Samsung and LG Electronics were fined for colluding to raise prices for home appliances.

 Government ties, corruption, and abuse of power

 Since the inception of the chaebol, the government has been closely involved in its affairs.
 Many of the reforms enacted over the years, especially those under President Kim Dae-Jung, have cracked down on kickbacks and preferential treatment.
 Moreover, the state is no longer a majority shareholder of any chaebol.
 But their sheer size and wealth have been used to gain influence.
 For the most part, the government sees the function of chaebols as crucial to the Korean economy.
 When President Lee Myung-Bak took office, he pardoned Samsung Group chairman Lee Kun-Hee for tax evasion.
 President Lee then proceeded to champion pro-chaebol deals, including a nuclear energy contract with the city of Abu Dhabi, and loosened laws preventing the conglomerates from owning financial services companies.
 Samsung's leader is not the only chaebol chairman to be excused from a criminal conviction.
 Choi Tae-Won of SK Group, Chung Mong-Koo of Hyundai, Kim Seung-Youn of Hanwha, and Shin Dong-bin of Lotte are a few examples of chairmen who have been charged, convicted, or are currently serving a prison sentence for white-collar crime.
 Accusations include bribery, tax evasion, accounting fraud, embezzlement, and violent crime.
-Typically chaebol chairmen are pardoned.
-15 August is recognized in South Korea as Liberation Day.
-This is when the president forgives the chairmen for their infractions to ensure they remain in power in their companies.
-In the rare case that an executive is sentenced to prison, as the CEOs of SK and CJ group were, it is typically a relatively light punishment of up to 4 years depending on the charge.
+Typically chaebol chairmen are pardoned of any crimes.
+In the rare case that an executive is sentenced to prison, as the CEOs of SK and CJ Group were, it is typically a relatively light punishment of up to 4 years depending on the charge.